bjwilliams5/causal-inference-2022/README.md

 Navigate to the Save/Download tab and use the Advanced Download feature to download a comma-delimited file (CSV).
 You may download the RData file instead if you wish, but my example code uses CSV files.

-# Grading
+# Deliverables

-The deliverable that you turn into Canvas will be a URL linking to your GitHub repository.
-You will be graded based on having all of the following in your GitHub repository:

-\tau
+The following can be found in in this project:

 * A build script that cleans the raw dataset and prepares it for analysis
 * A script that generates a plot using `ggplot` and saves it in the figures directory